jkterry1/MCMES/README.md

 ### Debugging Environments

-When using a custom environment, it is possible to debug these environments using MCMES.
-Debugging in this sense is the equivalent of finding ways in which policies can break or cause unintended behaviours.
-During training, all policies are saved in `./optimization_policies/`, the behaviours for these mid-training policies can be rendered using
+When applying MCMES to a new environment, it's often useful to see what initial behaviors were found during hyperparameter training to ensure no bugs were discovered in the environments (this is quite common in our experience), before completing the full MCMES search.
+To this end, during tuning, all the best policies for each run are saved in `./optimization_policies/`, and all saved policies can have gifs/videos generated using:

 ```sh
 python3 render_optimization_policies.py
 ```

 All rendered policies are then saved in `./optimization_gifs/`.

-## Bugs and Issues

-If you encounter any bugs or issues with running the code, please raise an issue on this github repo.